rwojsznis/wisper-event/README.md

 service.create(params)
 ```

-## Required Event Handling
+## Required event handling

-When using `Wisper::Listener`, every structured event must have a corresponding handler.
+When using `Wisper::Listener`, every structured event **must have** a corresponding handler.
 If an event is received that the listener doesn't handle, a `Wisper::Listener::UnhandledEventError` will be raised:

 ```ruby
 class IncompleteListener